Sihanoukville to Koh Rong (Slow Boat / Speed Boat)

 Koh Rong to Koh Rong Samloem

-Speed Ferry Cambodia also offers a transfer from Koh Rong to Koh Rong Samloem for 5 USD.
+Island Speed Ferry also offers a transfer from Koh Rong to Koh Rong Samloem for 7 USD.
 However, you cannot prebook the ticket online, instead you would just go to the ferry pier (preferably on the day before) to book your ticket and secure your seat.
 It’s a speed boat ride and takes about 25 minutes.

 I hope you found this post useful – have a great time on Cambodia’s most beautiful island!